 Not all shelters will open during every storm.
-A list of Lee County shelters is on Pages 13-14 of this guide and on our website at www.LeeEOC.com.
+A list of Lee County shelters is included in this guide and on our website at www.LeeEOC.com.
 Local radio, television news, and our website will broadcast open shelters.
 Service animals are allowed at all shelters.
-See Pages 9-10 for information.

 Limited food and water will be available; bring three-days' worth of your own food and water.
 Cots are not provided.
 Bring other items, as well: snacks, special dietary needs, clothing, and medications.